sharebot-joe/bamazon/README.md

 ## Get Started

+1. Create a local clone of this github repo.
+2. With your console application, navigate to the local repo's root folder.
+3. Run `npm install`.
+4. Run `node bamazonCustomer.js`.
-Create a local clone of this github repo.
-With your console application, navigate to the local repo's root folder and run "npm install" then run "node bamazonCustomer.js".
-Once the application loads, follow the directions on your console screen.
+5. Once the application loads, follow the directions on your console screen!